 The Norwegian Medicines Agency is the competent authority for medical devices in Norway.
 This implies that the Agency has administrative and advisory responsibilities related to legislation and supervisory authority over manufacturers, distributors and notified bodies.
 As a part of the market surveillance all Norwegian manufacturers of medical devices shall register in the Medical Device Database (Utstyrsregisteret).
-The responsibility for the medical device vigilance system is added to the The Norwegian Medicines Agency.
+The Norwegian Medicines Agency is responsible for the Norwegian medical device vigilance system.

 A medical device is a device intended by its manufacturer to be used specifically to diagnose, prevent, monitor, treat or alleviate disease, injury or disability in humans.
 Some birth control products, as well as tools for the handicapped people are also considered as medical devices (for the full English definition see dir 93/42 article 1, 2a).